Reitumetse24/Work-readiness-portfolio/README.md

 #### About this portfolio
-This is a digital portfolio of evidence showcasing my Work Readiness Training.
+This is a digital portfolio of evidence showcasing my work readiness training.
 It includes key competencies such as business communication, interview preparation, professional networking, and workplace etiquette, supported by reflections and practical examples.

 #### Purpose
 The purpose of this portfolio is to: